bkfrye/Locus/src/plugins/all-in-one-seo-pack/readme.txt

 All in One SEO for WordPress is the original WordPress SEO plugin started in 2007.
 Over 2 million smart website owners use AIOSEO to properly setup WordPress SEO, so their websites can rank higher in search engines.

 We believe you shouldn't have to hire an SEO expert or developer to properly setup WordPress SEO.
-That's why we built <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">AIOSEO</a> as the most comprehensive WordPress SEO plugin and toolkit, so you can improve your website's SEO rankings and uncover new growth opportunities in less than 10 minutes.
+That's why we built <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">AIOSEO</a> as the most comprehensive WordPress SEO plugin and marketing toolkit, so you can improve your website's SEO rankings and uncover new SEO growth opportunities in less than 10 minutes.

 At All in One SEO (AIOSEO), user experience is our #1 priority.
 From website SEO setup to ongoing SEO optimization, our team of SEO experts have created easy to follow SEO workflows that will help you outrank your competitors in search results.
 This is why many industry leaders award AIOSEO as the most beginner friendly WordPress SEO plugin that's both EASY and POWERFUL!

 AIOSEO's <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">WordPress SEO plugin</a> features are highly optimized for Google and other popular search engine algorithm because we follow the most up to date SEO standards and SEO best practices.
 We can honestly say that AIOSEO is the best WordPress SEO plugin in the world.

 > <strong>AIOSEO Pro</strong><br />
-> This plugin is the lite version of the All in One WordPress SEO Pro plugin that comes with all the SEO features you will ever need to rank higher in search engines including smart schema markup, advanced SEO modules, powerful SEO sitemap suite, local SEO module, Google AMP SEO, WooCommerce SEO, and tons more. <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">Click here to purchase the best premium WordPress SEO plugin now!</a>
+> This plugin is the lite version of the All in One WordPress SEO Pro plugin that comes with all the SEO features you will ever need to rank higher in search engines including smart SEO schema markup, advanced SEO modules, powerful SEO sitemap suite, local SEO module, Google AMP SEO, WooCommerce SEO, and tons more. <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">Click here to purchase the best premium WordPress SEO plugin now!</a>

 We took the pain out of optimizing WordPress SEO and made it easy.
 Here's why smart business owners, SEO experts, marketers, and developers love AIOSEO, and you will too!